 Honestly, expensive isn't always better.
-Many restaurants in St Petersburg offer a delicious meal for a decent price.
-And, with so many dining places at your disposal serving different cuisine for different budgets, eating in Saint Petersburg, Russia is not a problem anymore, rather a real pleasure.☺
+Many restaurants in Saint Petersburg offer a delicious meal for a decent price.
+And, with so many dining places at your disposal serving different cuisine for different budgets, eating in St Petersburg Russia is not a problem anymore, rather a real pleasure.☺

-Many of the restaurants in St Petersburg that we have visited so far are tourist friendly, have very good quality to price ratio, and serve around the clock or until midnight.
-But when it's time to pay remember to check your bill to see if they already have included service and ask for all of your change back if you pay in cash.
+Many of the restaurants in St Petersburg that we have visited so far and listed on our website are tourist friendly, have very good quality to price ratio, and serve around the clock or until midnight.
+But when it's time to pay remember to check your bill to see if they already have included service and ask for all of your change back, if you pay in cash.

 Because some St Petersburg restaurants like to round up the price with a 10% service fee.
 Others restaurants may just forget to bring you back your change, or much worse, they might not have any change if you pay them with big notes (this occurs mainly in small restaurants, bars and supermarkets).